Tetsuo893/homework/HW_24_finalProject/JeffPeterson_DefensiveTemplate.md

 Target 1 is an Apache web server and has SSH enabled, so ports 80 and 22 are possible ports of entry for attackers.
 As such, the following alerts have been implemented:

-HTTP Errors is implemented as follows:
+HTTP Errors Alert is implemented as follows:
   - **Metric**: HTTP Status Errors
   - **Threshold**: Above 400 over last 1 minute
   - **Vulnerability Mitigated**: Brute Force Attacks
   - **Reliability**: high

-SSH password failed attempts is implemented as follows:
+SSH password failed attempts Alert is implemented as follows:
   - **Metric**: Password failed attempts
   - **Threshold**: Failed attempts above 10 over last 5 minutes.
   - **Vulnerability Mitigated**: SSH logins